MAYZGitHub/mayz-toc/Smart Contracts/ARCHITECTURE.md

 * Identify input by locating the ID token
 * Validate the correct amount of locked tokens, minADA, OTC token, deposited MAYZ and ID token are included in the inputs
 * Insures the ID and OTC tokens are burned in the TX
-* Validates that the TX signer is the token creator, by matching the ID datum
+* Validates that the TX signer is the token creator, by matching the ID token Datum
 * minADA, locked tokens and the deposited $MAYZ are sent back to the creator